Address health equity with Member Advocacy

 The U.S. healthcare system can be a maze, even for English-speaking members.
 Medical and health plan jargon are often confusing.
 Some members may have trouble communicating their healthcare needs to doctors.
 And these barriers loom even larger for members who don’t speak English.
 For many health plans, supporting members starts with accessible information.
 When plans offer language services, 75% of Spanish speakers give their health plan a high satisfaction rating

-Digital care management tools can help bridge the language gap.
+Leveraging Digital Care Management and Clinical Advocacy tools can help bridge the language gap.
 Wellframe, for example, offers clinical care programs in English, Spanish, and Haitian Creole.
 That includes clinically reviewed health and wellness articles.
 Care managers can also use intelligent translation for 1:1 messaging with members.
-Digital customer support can also give your members information in their preferred language.
+This kind of digital support can also give your members information in their preferred language.

 Offer resources for parents and caregivers